-When you're debts start spiralling out of control it can seem like a hopeless situation but the only truth is that the sooner you start taking action the better off you'll be.
+When your debts start spiraling out of control, it can seem like a hopeless situation but, the truth is that the sooner you start taking action, the better off you'll be.

-If you don't take control of your debt you'll simply let things spiral out of control.
-From student loans, car loans and mortgages to credit cards and household utility bills – debt piles up and before you know it your in over your head.
+If you don't take control of your debt, you'll simply let things spiral out of control.
+From student loans, car loans and mortgages to credit cards and household utility bills, debt piles up and, before you know it, your in over your head.

-One of the main reasons that people get into expensive debt is because they get into the bad habit of spending irresponsibly – mostly in the form of purchasing luxury goods and funding expensive outings and holidays.
+One of the main reasons that people get into expensive debt is because they get into the bad habit of spending irresponsibly; mostly in the form of purchasing luxury goods and funding expensive outings and holidays.

-If this is the reason that you got into serious debt then you have to cut back on everything-immediately.
+If this is the reason that you got into serious debt, then you have to cut back on everything-immediately.

-Another common problem that delay action is that people simply don't know how or where to start – and in such cases it’s very important that some time be spent on increasing your financial education-you simply can’t fix what you don't understand.
+Another common problem that delays action is that people simply don't know how or where to start and, in such cases, it’s very important that some time be spent on increasing your financial education-you simply can’t fix what you don't understand.

-If you’ve never created and stuck to a budget then this would be the time to do so.
+If you’ve never created and stuck to a budget, then this would be the time to do so.
 A budget will not only help you control your spending but it will help you figure out exactly how you're going to pay your debts.

 If you’ve been spending a lot on luxury items – most that you have no real use for – you are going to have to consider selling them and using the money to repay some of the most critical debts.
 In addition, any salary increase or bonus from your employer must immediately be to repay debts.